Croakerd History, Family Crest & Coats of Arms

 Early History of the Croakerd family

-Another 150 words (11 lines of text) covering the years 1588, 1929, 1903, 1694 and 1715 are included under the topic Early Croakerd History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Croakerd research.
+Another 83 words (6 lines of text) covering the years 1588, 1929, 1903, 1694 and 1715 are included under the topic Early Croakerd History in all our PDF Extended History products and printed products wherever possible.

 Croakerd Spelling Variations